aandreev0/fsmh/chapters/1-basics/detection.md

 # Detecting light

-Light detectors converting incoming photons into electrical signals that can be digitized to produce images.
+Light detectors convert incoming photons into electrical signals that can be digitized to produce images.

 It is important to understand few characteristics of the digitized signal.